vitaly-t/manakin/README.md

 console = require('manakin');
 ```

-It uses the bare minimum of code, targeting Node.js only.
+&bull; the bare minimum of code &bull; no dependencies &bull; for Node.js only.